bwilsoncc/basemap/README.md

         and then publishes them on the portal.
         They always get named with timestamps so no existing services are ever injured (aka overwritten).

+    publish_roads.py    status: working
+        Uses the Roads map in basemap.aprx, uses "share" and overwrite an existing layer.
+        This layer is used for queries (popups), which are not currently supported by Esri with vector tiles.

     release_services.py  status: working
         If a tile service does not exist, create it else replace existing vector tile services.
         Controlled by a table near the top of the source file.

-    publish roads  status: No script yet
-        I still publish a Map Image Layer for Roads after doing the above processing.
-        Use the Roads map in basemap.aprx, use "share" and overwrite the existing layer.
-        This layer is used for queries (popups), which are not supported by Esri with vector tiles.

     republish_raster_tiles.py   status: ABANDONED
         This was to be used for republishing raster tiles, just here for cold storage.
         TODO Read the code and update this note!!

+### Republish Roads feature layer

+1. First run "process_data.py", that will import current data into the local FGDB used here.
+2. Open the basemap project, (k:\webmaps\basemap\basemap.aprx) open (or select) the Roads map.
+3. Use Share->Web Layer->Overwrite Web Layer (destination is my folder "Basemaps")
+4. Discover it won't let you.
+Curse the fact that overwrite only works 1/2 the time.

+* Delete Roads and republish it.
+Currently it's a Map Image Layer so this won't work.
+* Open each map that used Roads.
+* Add the new Roads feature service.
+* Fix up the query and popup again.

+8. Do more work on automating this step again.

+2022-03-16 I noticed there is now a "queryable" option when publishing a vector layer, but it threw an error when I tried it.

 ## Some additional files